 December 11, 2019

-1There is no formula for culture.
+1 – There is no formula for culture.
 It does not exist as a reproducible and transferable commodity but must grow, be nurtured and recreated constantly.
 Many organisations have adopted an understanding of culture as DNA.
 An innate rulebook of behaviours that bring about competitive advantage.
 We cannot create culture by furnishing our workspaces with beer fridges and beanbags.
-Instead, we must understand that our shared experiences, the stories and memories that we create, accompanied by a sense of purpose within our organisations all act as building blocks for a great culture.
+Instead, we must understand that our shared experiences, the stories and memories that we create, accompanied by a sense of purpose within our organisations that all act as building blocks for great culture.

-2Society has fundamentally moved away from hierarchy as a method of being.
+2 – Society has fundamentally moved away from hierarchy as a method of being.
 However, inbuilt into the existence of many organisations is a relentless pecking order.
-Separate meetings and social groups, decision making within echo chambers and even a physical separation of different tiers of hierarchy from one another.
+Separate meetings and social groups, echo chambers within decision making and even a physical removal of different tiers of hierarchy from one another.
 But when we look at our families, schools, social circles, in all aspects of life we see a growing rejection of hierarchical structures - the greatest purveyor of which has been the internet and social media.
 We live in the age of connectivity, democracy, communication and yet, when we step through the front door of our workplaces, we’re overwhelmed with the dogma of rigid hierarchy.
 More and more, the structures we have at work become alien to our lived experience outside of it.

-3We have for too long existed in the limbo of employment.
+3 – We have for too long existed in the limbo of employment.
 Under Fordism, we were offered stability and good pay but little autonomy or flexibility.
 With the arrival of the so-called gig economy and the proliferation of the service sector, that compromise was flipped on its head; unlimited freedom and autonomy steeped in uncertainty and precarity.
 However, what we fail to understand is the fundamental nature of work.
 Work is an activity from which we desire meaning and purpose, whereas employment offers very little of that.
 Instead, membership brings together both autonomy and stability, while empowering the individual with a sense of ownership over their work.
-What membership offers is choice and a sense of community, which all culminate in meaning and purpose.
+What membership offers is choice, a sense of community which all culminate in meaning and purpose.

-In closing I want to reiterate one point; the new competitive space for all business now exists in the realm of culture, and if you ask me, it’s about time.
+In closing I want to reiterate one point, the new competitive space for all business now exists in the realm of culture, and if you ask me, it’s about time.